newtoallofthis123/ynk/README.md

 ## TODO

 - [ ] Add a `--force` option to overwrite files and directories.
-- [ ] Add a `--target` option to paste files and directories in a specific directory.
+- [x] Add a `--target` option to paste files and directories in a specific directory. (release 0.1.2)
 - [ ] Add config file support.
 - [ ] Add permanent storage option.
+- [ ] More explicit error handling.

 ## License